vivekmali123/Online-Exam-Portal/README.md

 # Online-Exam-Portal
-Its a sample examination portal created using JAVA. its totally beginners friendly.
+Its a sample examination portal created using JAVA.
+Its totally beginners friendly.